 Michaela offers the following training opportunities upon request (contact Michaela at 802-338-4317 or email@example.com to request a training date and time).
 She is available to offer the training listed below between 9 am and 3 pm on regular work days.
 She also has availability most Monday and Tuesday evenings after 5:30 pm.

 Overview of Key Caller Role/Phone Tree Caller training

 This training will consist of two modules:

 • Overview of Key Caller Role discussion points – Purpose of the FRG Phone Tree, Key Caller’s Responsibilities, How to prepare for the role, key caller’s resources and tips for success

 • Phone Tree Caller Training goes into the topics listed below in much finer detail.
 Topics that will be discussed will be How the phone tree works, Privacy & Confidentiality, Sample Script, Dealing with people in Crisis, and Sample phone tree log.

 Social Media for Units

 This module is designed to give the volunteer a more thorough look into the National Guard Social Media Policy, General OPSEC/Privacy Tips and Social Media Resources.

 The learner will understand and exhibit appropriate behavior in accordance with proper military customs, courtesies and protocol in daily military life leading to personal satisfaction and a sense of belonging.

-Candice will be offering the following trainings in February / March (contact Candice at 802-338-3652 or Candice.email@example.com to request a training date and time).
-She is available to offer any of her trainings between 9 am and 3 pm on regular work days.
+Candice will be offering the following training opportunities upon request (contact Candice at 802-338-3652 or Candice.firstname.lastname@example.org to request a training date and time).
+She is available to offer the training listed below between 9 am and 3 pm on regular work days.
 She also has availability most Wednesday and Thursday evenings after 5:30 pm.